teusH/MySense/README.md

 The output of sensor values to an output channel will always be preceeded (on startup) with an identification json info record.
 If switched on and configured an email with identification information will be sent to the configured user.

-Make sure one obeys the PII privacy rulings.
+Make sure one obeys the Personally Identifiable Information ([PII]http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-122.pdf) privacy rulings.

 # Plugin configuration
 MySense.conf is the configuration/init file from which plugin or modules are imported into the MySense process.
 See the MySense.conf.example for all plugins (sections) and the plugin options.